-The KLG forecast is to mine and process 410 thousand tons in fiscal 2015.
-The head grade anticipated is 0.37 oz Au/ton.
-Gold recovery is forecast at approximately 140-155 thousand ounces in the current year (fiscal 2015).
-The gold recovery at the mill is expected to be 96%.
+The KLG forecast is to mine and process 378 thousand tons in fiscal 2016.
+The head grade anticipated is 0.43 oz Au/ton.
+Gold recovery is forecast at approximately 156 thousand ounces.
+The gold recovery is based on 96% being recovered at the mill.